 Responsible oil production in the Amazon

 The Peruvian jungle is delicate, remote and inaccessible.
-So how can you viably extract heavy crude oil in an area where demands on environmental protection and reliability and easy maintenance of equipment are so high?DATE 2016-03-09 AUTHOR DAVID NIKEL PHOTO PERENCO, GETTY
+How can you extract heavy crude oil, when demands on environmental protection, reliability and easy maintenance are so high?DATE 2020-04-22 AUTHOR DAVID NIKEL PHOTO PERENCO, GETTY

 When new oil fields were discovered in one of the world’s most inaccessible locations deep within the Amazon in 2006 they were the first oil fields put into production in Peru in 30 years.